cooper/juno/doc/modules.md

 allows modules to very easily add new types of bans with only a few lines of code.
 Bans are represented by Ban::Info objects.

-This module does provide one user command, BANS, which lists all global bans or bans of the specified type.
+This module does provide one user command, **`BANS`**, which lists all global bans or bans of the specified type.
 Its use requires the [`list_bans`](oper_flags.md#list_bans) flag.

 ## Ban::Dline